jacopotagliabue/no-ops-machine-learning/README.md

 More importantly, all of this is achieved in minutes from a developer laptop, without explicitly deploying/maintaining *any infrastructure*.

-For the full context and details about the tutorial, please refer to the blog post (WIP).
+For the full context and details about the tutorial, please refer to the [blog post](https://towardsdatascience.com/noops-machine-learning-3893a42e32a4).

 ## Overview